 They were either too elaborate – taking more time than they saved, or the layout didn’t jive with the way my brain works.

 Most were too small, not offering enough room to schedule or organize my family of seven.
-Or they included way more details than I cared to track.
+Others included way more details than I cared to track.

-After much trial and error, I’ve come up with a SIMPLE system that works for me and it just might work for you too!
+After much trial and error, I developed a SIMPLE customizable system that works for me and it just might work for you too.

 It’s not fancy or elaborate.
-My planner is just plain and SIMPLE.
-Exactly what a busy mom like me needs.
+My simple household planner is just plain and SIMPLE.
+Exactly what a busy woman like me (and maybe you) needs.

 How to Make Your Own Simple Household Planner